Rudy Lai

 Costs

-ExxonMobil uses AI to predict equipment failures and schedule maintenance proactively, reducing unplanned downtime and lowering labor costs across its operations.
+ExxonMobil uses AI to predict equipment failures and schedule maintenance proactively, significantly reducing unplanned downtime and labor costs.
 [1][2]

 Timeline